-This report card presents results of quarterly monitoring for January-March 2021.
-Council will publish a report card each quarter to track our progress managing these important natural resources.
+This report card presents results of quarterly monitoring for January-March 2022.
+Council publishes report card each quarter to track our progress managing these important natural resources.

 Report card grades are calculated in several ways:

 Freshwater creeks are graded from A to F with both water quality parameters and biological indicators combined to calculate grades for each site.